Contact

 The inventory

-It contains a description of all properties for which a land register sheet is kept.
+It contains a description of all properties and partial areas for which the respective land register sheet is kept.
 If a person owns several properties, a joint land register sheet can be created for them.
 The inventory contains information on the district, parcel, plot, location, size and type of business (residential, agricultural or commercial).
-Encumbrances and restrictions such as any third-party rights to the property, easements or rights of way are also entered here.
+Furthermore, land register entries on encumbrances and restrictions such as any rights of third parties are entered here.

 3

-The first section contains data on the owner (name, date of birth and address), type of ownership (sole or co-ownership) and legal basis (purchase contract, certificate of inheritance).
+The first section contains data on the owner (name, date of birth and address), type of ownership (sole or co-ownership) and the corresponding legal basis (purchase agreement, certificate of inheritance).

 4

 All encumbrances and restrictions on a property are noted in the second section.
-Encumbrances include, for example, heritable building rights and pre-emption rights or usufruct, while restrictions include neighbors' rights of way, forced sale and insolvency notices or the listed status of buildings.
+These land register entries confirm, for example, heritable building and pre-emption rights or usufruct, neighbors' rights of way, forced sale and insolvency notices or the listed status of buildings.

 5